-To strengthen academic access and success, the college will expand the Bridge to BC program, leverage academic support services, and increase OER/ZTC9 courses.
+To strengthen academic access and success, the college will expand the Bridge to BC program, leverage academic support services, expand pathways for K-12 student success, and increase OER/ZTC10 courses.

-This will be achieved by rebranding the Bridge program as part of a new student orientation, expand Bridge to BC to include adult and non-traditional learners, and offer the program in multiple languages.
+This will be achieved by rebranding the Bridge program as part of a new student orientation, expand Bridge to BC to include adult and non-traditional learners, and leverage the early alert system to proactively identify and support at-risk students.
 Additionally, the college will increase the offered OER/ZTC sections.

 Strategy Metrics Expand Bridge to BC Increase adult learner participation in Bridge.
 Leverage academic support services Increase percentage of students who complete 15+ units in their first term.
 Increase percentage of students who complete 30+ units in their first year.
 Increase completion of transfer-level English and Math in their first year.
-Increase percentage of students receiving tutoring services.